Engineering Notes

 return total_reward

-Learning reward machines from data (2019–2023): Several papers tackle the inverse problem — inferring the reward machine structure from agent trajectories.
+Learning reward machines from data (2019–2023): Several papers tackle the inverse problem of inferring the reward machine structure from agent trajectories.
 Icarte et al. (2019) showed this can be framed as a SAT problem.
-More recently, Furelos-Blanco et al. (2021, 2023) use inductive logic programming (ILP) to learn machines from minimal examples.
+Furelos-Blanco et al. (2021, 2023) use inductive logic programming (ILP) to learn machines from minimal examples.

 Reward machines + LLMs (2023–2025): A natural synthesis: use an LLM to generate the reward machine from a natural language task description, then use QRM for efficient learning.
 The LLM handles the symbolic abstraction; the RM handles the credit assignment.
 Papers from NeurIPS 2024 demonstrated this pipeline on household task benchmarks.